 David S. Levine is an Associate Professor of Law at Elon University School of Law and an Affiliate Scholar at the Center for Internet and Society (CIS) at Stanford Law School.
+For 2014-2015, Dave is also a Visiting Research Collaborator at Princeton University’s Center for Information Technology Policy.
 Dave’s research interests include the operation of intellectual property law at the intersection of the technology field and public life, intellectual property’s impact on transparency, and the impact of copyright law in the arts.

 Dave’s scholarship focuses on the interaction of intellectual property rights and public life.
 Dave is currently working on an article entitled The People’s Trade Secrets, which builds upon a previous article, Secrecy and Unaccountability: Trade Secrets in Our Public Infrastructure (“Secrecy”).
 59 FL.
 L. REV. 135 (2007), and a related chapter for a book on trade secrecy to be published by Edward Elgar in 2010.
 In Secrecy, Dave examined the question of whether private entities engaged in the provision of public infrastructure, like voting machines and public wifi Internet access, should be allowed to shield information regarding their products and services from public disclosure by way of trade secrecy.
 Secrecy concluded, in essence, that as applied to public infrastructure, trade secrecy should not be utilized by private entities engaged in its provision.